textX/textX/docs/tutorials/hello_world.md

     must be matched the regular expression rule `/[^,]*/` (match non-comma zero or more times).
 For more information on grammar rules see ...

-2. Create meta-model from textX language description:
+2. Create meta-model from textX language description (file `hello.py`):

         from textx.metamodel import metamodel_from_file
         hello_meta = metamodel_from_file('hello.tx')